hohav/peppi-py/README.md

 - `start`
 - `end`
 - `frames`
-- `items`

-The first three are regular dicts, but `frames` and `items` are Arrow `StructArray` objects.
-These can be accessed as though they were arrays of dicts, but thanks to their columnar format you can do many other things such as convert them to numpy arrays.
+The first three are regular dicts, but `frames` is an Arrow `StructArray` object.
+This can be treated as an array of dicts, but thanks to Arrow's columnar format you can do many other things such as convert columns to numpy arrays.
 See the [pyarrow docs](https://arrow.apache.org/docs/python/) for more, particularly [StructArray](https://arrow.apache.org/docs/python/generated/pyarrow.StructArray.html) and [StructScalar](https://arrow.apache.org/docs/python/generated/pyarrow.StructScalar.html) (which is what you get when you subscript a `StructArray`).

 Also see the [Slippi replay spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md) for detailed information about the available fields and their meanings.